ASzot/cais_system_mgr/README.md

     to this environment.
 This environment is a base keras/tensorflow environment.
 I hope to keep it updated with everything a project should need.
-  - You can clone the base `tf` conda environment as a quick starting place (so you don't have to install tensorflow for the GPU again which can be a pain).
-Look up how to clone conda environments.
+  - All servers also have a conda environment named `pt` for PyTorch.
   - Don't use virtualenv or pip install anything without being in a conda environment.
 - Data